 How HIIT Apps Compare to Gym-Based Interval Training

 The fundamental exercises in HIIT are identical whether performed in a gym or through an app: burpees, mountain climbers, jump squats, high knees.
 What apps add is structure, timing, and consistency mechanics.
-What they cannot replicate is the social pressure of a group HIIT class with 30 people sweating beside you.
+What they cannot replicate is the social pressure of a group HIIT class with 30 people sweating beside you, or the feeling that someone is waiting for you to show up.

 A Case Study in HIIT Adherence